Imistrz21/Easier-explorer/README.md

 - `copy`: Copy files or directories.
 - `move`: Move files or directories.
 - `del`: Delete files or directories.
-- `exit`: Exit LightExplorer.
+- `exit`: Exit Easier-Explorer.

 ## Contribution
-Contributions to LightExplorer are welcome!
+Contributions to Easier-Explorer are welcome!
 If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

 ## License
 See the [LICENSE](LICENSE) file for details.